harakeke-2018/phase-0/bootcamp-preparation.md

 ## HTML

 * What role does HTML play in a web page compared to CSS and JavaScript?
-* What are the parts of an HTML element?
+* What are the syntax parts of an HTML element?
-* What are some HTML elements that don't have a closing part?
+* What are some HTML elements that don't have the closing part?
-* What are the main parts of a web page and the associated elements?
+* What are the HTML elements that make up the basic parts of every web page?
 * What element is used to create:
   - hyperlinks (and what is the one attribute you MUST have?)
   - images (and what is the one attribute you MUST have?)
+  - a drop down select form field
+  - an input text box form field
 * What are the two main types of HTML elements used inside the `<body>` element (specifically related to styling)?

 ## CSS

 * What role does CSS play in a web page compared to HTML and JavaScript?
-* What are the 3 different ways you can apply styles to a page?
+* What are the 3 different ways you can apply styles to a web page?
 * How would you describe the 'box model'?
 * What is meant by 'cascading' styles in CSS?
 * What is the most common way to apply styles to one or more elements?